pretix/pretix/doc/development/api/ticketoutput.rst

 A ticket output is a method to offer a ticket (an order) for the user to download.

 In this document, we will walk through the creation of a ticket output plugin.
-This is very similar to creating a payment provider.
+This is very similar to creating an export output.

 Please read :ref:`Creating a plugin <pluginsetup>` first, if you haven't already.